-The basement of building 62 houses the facilities education classrooms and employee training rooms.
-The first floor has two day-rooms, mental health offices a dormitory and 36 beds.
+The basement of building 62 houses the facilities education classrooms.
+The first floor has two dayrooms, mental health offices a dormitory and 36 beds.
 The second-floor houses 108 inmates in open dormitories.
 On-site housing is provided for the Deputy Warden, and many of the Arkansas Health Center's services on the campus such as a post office, credit union, park, fishing pond and indoor recreation facility are available to the Benton Unit's employees.